rosek86/bluetooth-hci/Readme.md

 # bluetooth-hci

-NOTE: This is the initial version of the library, with basic functionalities such as advertising and scanning operational.
-It is possible to establish a connection, but further development is required to bring this library to a production-ready level.
+NOTE: This is the initial version of the library, with basic functionalities such as advertising, scanning and central connection are operational, however further development is required to bring this library to a production-ready level.

 The library implements a Bluetooth 5 HCI host, focusing mainly on Bluetooth Low Energy (LE).